-For each housing facility a description of the fire system (including sprinklers), number of regular mandatory fire drills, policies on portable electrical appliances, smoking and open flames, evacuation procedures, fire safety education and training and a plan for improving fire safety, if deemed necessary.
+For each housing facility, the College has a description of the fire system (including sprinklers), number of regular mandatory fire drills, policies on portable electrical appliances, smoking and open flames, evacuation procedures, fire safety education and training, and a plan for improving fire safety, if deemed necessary.

-Student Loan Policies (All institutions that participate in federal aid programs or have entered into preferred provider arrangements to develop and publish (web) a code of conduct covering a list of proscribed items and to annually inform officers, employees and agents of the code responsibilities.)
+Student Loan Policies – All institutions that participate in federal aid programs or have entered into preferred provider arrangements to develop and publish (web) a code of conduct covering a list of prescribed items and to annually inform officers, employees, and agents of the code responsibilities.